zdravkov/kendo-docs/api/wrappers/jsp/autocomplete/animation-open.md

 ### effects `String`

 The effect(s) to use when playing the open animation.
-Multiple effects should be separated with a space.
+Multiple effects should be separated with a space.Complete list of available animations

 #### Example
     <kendo:autoComplete-animation-open effects="effects">